Ben Johnson (actor): Rodeo championship

-Johnson was drawn to the rodeos and horse breeding of his early years.
 In 1953, he took a break from well-paid film work to compete in the Rodeo Cowboys Association (RCA), becoming the Team Roping World Champion; although he only broke even financially that year.
 Johnson was inducted into the ProRodeo Hall of Fame in 1979.
 According to his ProRodeo Hall of Fame entry, he said, "I've won a rodeo world championship, and I'm prouder of that than anything else I've ever done."

-Personal life and death
+Personal life

 Johnson's 1941 marriage to Carol Elaine Jones lasted until her death on March 27, 1994.
 They had no children.
 She was the daughter of noted Hollywood horse wrangler Clarence "Fat" Jones.
 Johnson continued to work almost steadily until his death.